-- follows the course development or endorsed by NESA; - applies themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school, and - achieves some or all of the outcomes.
+- follows courses developed or endorsed by NESA; - applies themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and - achieves the majority or all of the outcomes.

 These letters are a warning to students that they are in danger of not meeting the course requirements.